arunk2493/CypressTestingLibrary/README.md

 # CypressTestingLibrary

-This project is executed with a sample angular project. git clone https://github.com/getgauge-contrib/compareBrowserAutomationTools
+This project is executed with an angular project and can be found here git clone https://github.com/getgauge-contrib/compareBrowserAutomationTools

 Extract the above project and start the app using npm run build, npm start